 What Is an Open House Party?

 In Florida, the crime of hosting an “Open House Party” is governed by Statute 856.015, Florida Statutes.
 Florida law defines an illegal “open house party” as one where a person has control of any residence and allows a social gathering to take place where alcoholic beverages or illegal drugs are being consumed at the residence by minors and the party host knows or should know that minors are present at the party or did not take reasonable steps to prevent minors from attending a party.

-In the alternative, if the party host doesn’t know that someone under the age of 21 is consuming alcohol at his party but he did not take any steps to prevent underage people from entering the party and accessing his alcohol then he may also be in violation of the open house party statute.
-For example, if no one is manning the door and checking identification (picture a bouncer at a bar), and then Gainesville PD’s “Party Patrol” shows up and finds 19 and 20 year olds drinking beer, the party host or owner/renter of the residence can be charged with having an open house party.
+In the alternative, if the party host does not know that someone under the age of 21 is consuming alcohol at his/her party, but he/she did not take any steps to prevent underage people from entering the party and accessing his alcohol, then he/she may also be in violation of the open house party statute.
+For example, if no one is manning the door and checking identification (similar to a bouncer at a bar), and then Gainesville Police Department’s “Party Patrol” shows up and finds 19-20 year olds drinking beer, the party host or owner/renter of the residence can be charged with having an open house party.

 An open house party is an enhanceable offense.